recrm/ArchiveTools/README.md

 Warc files are complicated and huge.
 Creating a single script that can properly handle all of the many strange and wonderful objects that might be hidden in a warc file is a large undertaking.
 Because of this bugs are inevitable.

-The script contains a -error command script designed to make dealing with problematic warc entries a bit easier.
+The script contains an -error command script designed to make dealing with problematic warc entries a bit easier.
 If the -error tag is supplied to the script, the script will do it's best to skip all entries that cause errors then write all problematic entries to a new warc file 'error.warc'.
 Should this script error, please try running it again with the -error tag and then upload the resulting 'error.warc' file along with the bug report.

 There are many possible problems a warc file could contain that are not limited to specific entries.
 In these situations the -error tag will not prevent the error and will not create the error.warc file.
 In these cases please still fill out a bug report.
 However, the problem is unlikely to be fixed unless I can get access to the warc file that created the problem.